devtestlabs-xyz/vagrant-vdc/README.md

-# Vagrant VNet
+# Vagrant Virtual Data Center (VDC)
-This solution allows users to quickly and easily employ [Hashicorp Vagrant](https://www.vagrantup.com/) to provision a virtual network comprised of _n_ virtual machines for development, testing, research, and learning.
+This solution allows users to quickly and easily employ [Hashicorp Vagrant](https://www.vagrantup.com/) to provision a local virtual network comprised of _n_ virtual machines and a remote virtual network comprised of _n_ virtual machines.
+These virtual networks should prove useful for development, testing, research, and learning.
 This environment was created and tested using Vagrant Virtualbox provider on Windows, Linux, and MacOS hosts.

+VirtualBox was chosen as the hypervisor as it runs well on Windows, Linux, and MacOS hosts.
+VirtualBox also allows you to create an [internal "private" virtual network](https://www.vagrantup.com/docs/virtualbox/networking.html) that comes in handy when evaluating bastion host functionality, ssh tunnel configurations, TCP communications through a SOCKS 5 proxy via SSH tunnel, RDP over SSH, etc.

 This project is inspired by Scott Lowe's article, ["An Improved Way to use YAML with Vagrant"](https://blog.scottlowe.org/2016/01/14/improved-way-yaml-vagrant/)